Keir Starmer hits back at Labour critics of child benefit U-turn

 Sir Keir told the conference that Liz Truss had “proved the thesis” that if you make unfunded tax cuts, the economy is damaged.

+“And working people pay the price,” he said.
 He added: “I will not let the next Labour government get anywhere near the level of what Liz Truss did.”

 The interventions came amid a furious backlash against The Labour leader over his plan to uphold the Tories’ two-child benefit cap, which exposed a massive rift in the party ahead of crucial by-elections.

-The phrase ‘Sir Kid Starver’ began trending on Twitter and four Labour mayors, including London’s Sadiq Khan, opposed the decision alongside Scottish Labour leader Anas Sarwar.
+The phrase ”Sir Kid Starver” began trending on Twitter and four Labour mayors, including London’s Sadiq Khan, opposed the decision alongside Scottish Labour leader Anas Sarwar.

 Mr Portes said reversing the two-child cap, which would cost the Treasury £1.3bn, would have “long term benefits” that would outweigh the cost.
 And he pointed out that it would cost less than the government’s recently announced multi-billion pound tax break on pensions.